The bus stop in Óbidos is right outside the main town gate

 Óbidos is just one hour north of Lisbon by car, and while most tourists visit it on an organized tour, many reach it by public transportation.
 These are your options:

-Express buses from Lisbon take just one hour to reach Obidos.
-They depart from the Campo Grande terminal, by the Sporting Lisbon stadium.
-The terminal can be reached by metro (green or yellow line) -- follow the signs to Alameda das Linhas de Torres as you exit the metro, and you’ll see the stadium as you step outside.
-Turn right and walk towards the end of the street, where you should cross the road and continue to the right.
-Then turn left on Rua Actor António Silva, where you see the stop for the bus to Obidos.
-It’s the bus of the Rodoviária do Oeste company that goes to Caldas da Rainha.
-It makes just one stop in the town of Bombarral before reaching Obidos, and then continues to Caldas da Rainha.
+Express buses from Lisbon take just one hour to reach Óbidos.
+They depart from the Campo Grande terminal, across from the Alvalade XXI/Sporting Lisbon stadium.
+The terminal can be reached by metro (green or yellow line) -- follow the signs to Alameda das Linhas de Torres as you exit the metro and you’ll see the stadium as you step outside.
+In 2022 the terminal was split into two -- "Terminal 1" and "Terminal 2" -- the Óbidos bus departs from terminal 2, which is to the right as you exit the metro station.
+It’s the bus on bay number 30 or 31, operated by the Rodoviária do Oeste company, with the town of Caldas da Rainha as the final destination.
+It makes just one stop in the town of Bombarral before reaching Óbidos, and then continues to Caldas da Rainha.

-It departs every hour in the morning and every half hour in the afternoon on weekdays, and less frequently on weekends (every two hours in the afternoon).
+It departs about every hour in the morning and every 15 minutes at the rush hours in the afternoon on weekdays, and less frequently on weekends.

 If you are traveling with luggage, you may load it into the compartments beneath the vehicle.